Skip to main content

 Essentials

-- Audio interface.
+• Audio interface.
 Converts microphone signal to digital.
-Focusrite Scarlett Solo or 2i2 are industry standards for home studios.
+Focusrite Scarlett Solo or 2i2 are widely used in home studios.
 Budget: $100–$200.

 Total starting investment